LoRaWAN Total Cost of Ownership: What 5 Years of IoT Really Costs

 The Real Cost of IoT

 Every IoT vendor shows you the per-unit sensor price.
 Few show you the total cost of ownership.
 The gateway costs €500.
 The sensor costs €80.
-But between those numbers and a working system that delivers value for five years sits a list of expenses that catches most organizations off guard.
+But between those numbers and a working system that delivers value for five years sits a list of expenses that catches most organizations off guard—and one cost category, hiding in a managed platform's per-device subscription, that can quietly grow larger than your entire hardware budget.

-Understanding these costs before committing to a technology or vendor prevents the painful realization eighteen months in that your "affordable" IoT solution costs three times what you budgeted.
+Understanding these costs before committing to a platform or vendor prevents the painful realization eighteen months in that your "affordable" IoT solution costs three times what you budgeted—and that you signed up for it every month, indefinitely.

 Hardware Costs: The Visible Part